2021 Blanc de Noirs Sparkling Wine

-Creating a sparkling wine requires many steps in the winemaking process, starting with Pinot Noir, Pinot Meunier, and Chardonnay grapes sourced from our estate vineyard located in the Yakima Valley AVA.
-Harvested on the 28th of August, this wine was predominantly made from hand-harvested Pinot Noir grapes.
-The grapes ranged from 19.4 to 20.2 °Brix and contained naturally high acidity.
-The grapes were combined and gently pressed as whole clusters.
-Pressing the proper amount is critical when dealing with red grapes.
-Our goal was to create a sparkling wine that has a golden like appearance, not a rose like appearance.
-After pressing, the juice was settled for 4 days before being racked off the solids and inoculated for alcoholic fermentation.
-Fermented in stainless steel at cooler temperatures ranging from 60-62 degrees, the cooler fermentation temperatures allow for a slower ferment, giving the wine more bountiful fruit aromatics and maintaining the wines high natural acidity.
-After alcoholic fermentation was complete, the wine was then stabilized and underwent a polish filtration.
-Aged for approximately 1 month in stainless steel, the wine was then filtered and placed into bottles where we add a secondary yeast and nutrients to the wine to allow for a secondary fermentation in the bottle.
-This begins the process of tirage.
-Every month for 12 months, the bottles were gently shaken to incorporate the yeast solids into the wine, a process called riddling.
-The riddling process creates more complex flavors in sparkling wines, such as the brioche bread, crushed hazelnuts, and pastry cream.
-After 12 months, we stopped riddling and the bottles remained upside down for 1 additional month to allow all the solids to remain in the neck of the bottle.
-When the wine was ready for it’s final treatment, it underwent a disgorgement that ejects the solids out of the bottle, then immediately afterwards, we added our dosage of 6 g/L (the dosage process is a sweetened mixture of wine and sugar) before being topped and having the sparkling wine cork and cage be placed on the bottle.
+Comprised of 88% Pinot Noir and 12% Pinot Meunier, the grapes were harvested and gently pressed as whole clusters.
+The juice was settled for four days before being racked off the solids and inoculated for alcoholic fermentation.
+The juice was fermented in stainless steel at cooler temperatures ranging from 60-62° Fahrenheit.
+Aged for approximately one month in stainless steel, the wine was then filtered and placed into bottles along with a secondary yeast and nutrients to allow for secondary fermentation in the bottle (a process referred to as triage).
+Every month for 13 months, the bottles were gently shaken to incorporate the yeast solids into the wine, a process called riddling.
+After 13 months, the bottles remained upside down for one month to allow all the solids to settle in the neck of the bottle.
+Next, it underwent a disgorgement ejecting the solids out of the bottle, then immediately afterward, we added our dosage of 7g/L before being topped and having the sparkling wine cork and cage be placed on the bottle.

 Asparagus and Avocado Salad